Skip to main content

 I am not in Canada, how can I pay my fees?

+Students can also use Flywire to make international payments.
 To make a payment, continue to canadorecollege.flywire.com:

 Canadore College uses Flywire for international payments from accounts outside of Canada.
 This service provides international students and their families an easy and affordable way to pay tuition and other education costs.
 Flywire allows you, in most cases, to pay your student fees in your local currency.
 Flywire offers a Best Price Guarantee – go to flywire.com/priceguarantee for more details.